How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 Aftermath

 Buying and driving a car in Australia is increasingly a low ROI endeavour.
-It’s almost like the government outsources responsibility of transport onto individuals.
+It’s almost like the government outsources the responsibility of transport to individuals.
 We pay for vehicles, adhere to the broken processes, pay for registration, “compulsory insurance” (plus personal insurance), fuel and fuel taxes (or electricity), toll roads, traffic fines, parking fines, and more.
 I wrote a rant about that here.